 Back in Elgin, Pencil Me In is a contemporary gift shop selling Scottish design and locally produced wares.

-Further east, near the Dallas Dhu and Benromach distilleries, Logie Steading is centre of craft, art, and literature.
-Logie Steading makes an interesting day out with a wide variety of things to see and do: Contemporary Art and Gifts in the Galleries, Secondhand Books, Antique Country Furniture, Whisky and Wine Shop, Diva Designs – beautiful felt and felt-making courses run throughout the year, Heritage Centre exploring the fact and fable of the River Findhorn.
+Further east, near the Dallas Dhu and Benromach distilleries, Logie Steading is a centre of craft, art, and literature.
+Logie Steading makes for an interesting day out with a wide variety of things to see and do: Contemporary Art and Gifts in the Galleries, Secondhand Books, Antique Country Furniture, Whisky and Wine Shop, Diva Designs – beautiful felt and felt-making courses run throughout the year, and a Heritage Centre exploring the fact and fable of the River Findhorn.
 The cooks in the highly acclaimed Olive Tree Café create the most delicious food.
 Logie House Garden is open and grows many of the hardy plants available in the Farm and Garden Shop.